Indonesia–Iran relations: After the Islamic Revolution in Iran and in the New Order era in Indonesia until now

+The third phase, which began in 1992, marked a "new era" in Indonesia-Iran relations.
+The two countries appeared to have completely abandoned mutual suspicion.
+This phase was marked by President Rafsanjani's visit to the 10th Non-Aligned Movement (NAM) Summit in Jakarta in September 1992.
+Rafsanjani also held a special meeting with President Soeharto.
+Since then, visits by high-ranking Iranian officials to Indonesia, and vice versa, have become routine.
+President Soeharto's visit to Iran, in addition to fulfilling President Rafsanjani's invitation and reciprocating the Iranian President's visit to Jakarta the previous year, also had significant significance for both Indonesia and Iran.
+First, for Indonesia, this visit could "neutralize" the controversy arising from Israeli Prime Minister Yitzhak Rabin's secret visit to Jakarta in 1993.
+As is well known, Iran is one of the countries that rejects any form of compromise with Israel.

+The Iranian President also paid his second state visit to Indonesia in 1994.
+President Rafsanjani was scheduled to hold talks with President Suharto on bilateral, regional, and international issues of mutual interest.
+President Rafsanjani was also scheduled to visit the Indonesian aircraft manufacturing company, IPTN, in Bandung, the capital of West Java province, about 250 km southeast of Jakarta.
+This demonstrated Iran's interest in the development of the Indonesian aviation industry.

 Economic relations

-In 2015, the trade value between Iran and Indonesia was only USD 300 million, down from the trade value in 2011 which was USD 1.8 billion.
+In 2015, the trade value between Iran and Indonesia was only US$300 million, down from the trade value in 2011 which was US$1.8 billion.
 Therefore, the two heads of state agreed to take steps to increase trade figures.

 The governments of the two countries also see promising potential in cooperation in the energy sector.
 In 2016, Pertamina and the National Iranian Oil Company (NIOC) have cooperated in supplying LPG amounting to 88,000 tons and the amount will continue to increase next years.
 This cooperation can be expanded to other sectors such as crude oil, refineries, petrochemical products and others in the future.

 Political relation

 According to a 2013 BBC World Service Poll, Indonesians' perception of Iran is overwhelmingly positive, with 98% of Indonesians expressing a positive view.
 It is among the most favourable perception of Iran in Asia, and second-most favourable in the world.

-During the 2019-2021 Persian Gulf crisis, Indonesia had seized Iranian and Panamanian tanker in Borneo.
-The two ships had suspected of illegally transferring oil in the waters.
+During the 2019–2021 Persian Gulf crisis, Indonesia had seized Iranian and Panamanian tanker in Borneo.
+The two ships were suspected of illegally transferring oil in the waters.

-Science and Technology cooperation
+Science and technology cooperation

 According to the official report of the Ministry of Research and Technology of the Republic of Indonesia, in the field of science and technology cooperation, Indonesia and Iran have signed an MoU in 2006 and formed a Joint Science and Technology Committee since 2008.
 In October 2017 the two met and produced several activity plans, namely: